And the Indian Online Gaming Regulator Is… MeitY

 “We know updating laws and regulations requires some short-term sacrifices for the long-term sustainability of the online gaming sector.
 But the blanket approach has hampered industry growth projections and made India less attractive for foreign investment,” Gaurav Gaggar from FIFS stated.

-That said, not a single offshore operation has registered nor started paying GST so far, as MoS for Finance Pankaj Chaudhary informed the Rajya Sabha on the 5th of December, 2024, answering a question by Senior Bihar BJP Leader and MP Sushil Kumar Modi.
+That said, not a single offshore operation has registered.
+Nor has a single offshore operation started paying GST so far.
+As MoS for Finance Pankaj Chaudhary informed the Rajya Sabha on the 5th of December, 2024.
+Answering a question by Senior Bihar BJP Leader and MP Sushil Kumar Modi.

-Sushil Modi was the Rajya Sabha member who in December 2021 attracted the Government’s attention by raising a number of online gaming-related issues like addictions, lack of proper taxation, and inadequate state-level measures during Parliament’s Zero-Hour procedure.
+Sushil Modi was the Rajya Sabha member who in December 2021 attracted the Government’s attention.
+He did so by raising a number of online gaming-related issues.
+Issues like addictions, lack of proper taxation.
+As well as and inadequate state-level measures during Parliament’s Zero-Hour procedure.

 Not Likely to Happen, Center Cools Off Industry Aspirations

-According to the Finance Ministry’s Revenue Secretary Sanjay Malhotra, the eagerly awaited review of the freshly updated GST rates over online money games by India’s homegrown gaming industry is not going to happen before the expiration of half a year since implementation.
+The eagerly awaited review of the freshly updated GST rates is not going to happen.
+That is, before the expiration of half a year since implementation.
+According to the Finance Ministry’s Revenue Secretary Sanjay Malhotra.

 “A review does not necessarily mean that we change the rates.
-A review is only to take stock and see if anything needs to be done,” Malhorta said and pointed out that the government expects to raise ₹7,000 crore in GST collection from online games in FY24 and further ₹14,000 crore in FY25, compared to only ₹1,600 crore collected in FY23.
+A review is only to take stock and see if anything needs to be done.”
+Malhorta said.
+He pointed out that the government expects to raise ₹7,000 crore in GST collection.
+This, from online games in FY24 and further ₹14,000 crore in FY25.
+An increase compared to only ₹1,600 crore collected in FY23.

-“So from Rs 1,600 crore in 2022-23 to more than Rs 7,000 crore this year is expected, and Rs 14,000 crore next year if we are able to get the same rate we got in the first three months after implementation of the revised tax rates,” he added.
+“So from Rs 1,600 crore in 2022-23 to more than Rs 7,000 crore this year is expected.
+And Rs 14,000 crore next year.
+If we are able to get the same rate we got in the first three months”

-Even though the Goods and Services Tax is, in essence, an indirect levy designed to tax end-user consumption, the GST bill is currently being paid by online gaming companies who fight to keep their user bases by compensating players with various discounts and promotions.
+The Goods and Services Tax is, in essence, an indirect levy designed to tax end-user consumption.
+Even so the GST bill is currently being paid by online gaming companies.
+Companies who fight to keep their user bases by compensating players with various discounts and promotions.